The Best 4 Megaphones

-Outdoor events can be tricky to control, especially in cases where lots of people are in attendance.
+Outdoor and sporting events can be tricky to control, especially in cases where lots of people are in attendance.

-In such cases, security workers and other event staff will often need to broadcast instructions and important information to as many people as possible.
+In such cases, security workers, Door Supervisors and other event staff will often need to broadcast instructions and important information to as many people as possible.

 This is where megaphones come in (well, this and those police hostage negotiations you see in American movies, but for now we’ll stick with examples like the first one).

-By using a megaphone, a security professional can communicate with people across considerable distances, even when lots of people are talking or otherwise making a noise.
+By using one of these, a security professional can communicate with people across considerable distances, even when lots of people are talking or otherwise making a noise.

 In this piece, we’ll take a detailed look at the megaphone; its history and various uses, as well as how it works and how to get the right one for you.